-- i.
-If the user is supplied by a municipality, an agreement must be in effect between the SPNRD and the municipality regarding understandings, commitments, and joint responsibilities related to the large user permit before the issuance of a large user permit. - ii.
-Additional information regarding a large user permit can be found in the SPNRD Districtwide Rules and Regulations. - F. Variances
+1. If the user is supplied by a municipality, an agreement must be in effect between the SPNRD and the municipality regarding understandings, commitments, and joint responsibilities related to the large user permit before the issuance of a large user permit.

+2. Additional information regarding a large user permit can be found in the SPNRD Districtwide Rules and Regulations.